 For a contig assembled from an intra-chromosomal variant in the genomic interval [a,b], we prepared a local reference sequence excised from [a-w,b+w], with w=500 bp by default.
 For a contig assembled from an inter-chromosomal rearrangement, we prepared two local reference sequences from [a-w, a+w] of chromosome c1 and from [b-w, b+w] of chromosome c2, respectively.
 We mapped each contig assembled by TIGRA to the corresponding reference sequences using CROSSMATCH.
 In the default setting, we used the following CROSSMATCH parameters: -bandwidth 20 -minmatch 20 -minscore 25 -penalty -10 -discrep_lists -tags -gap_init -10 -gap_ext -1.
 We removed contigs that had more than 2 hits to the reference and ignored alignments that had substitution rates greater than 0.5%.
 If a contig differs substantially from the reference, CROSSMATCH returns multiple local alignments, together with a set of statistics describing the quality of the alignments.
-A glocal alignment (combination of local and global alignment) was constructed from these local alignments.
-We used that alignment as the basis for reporting the existence of breakpoints and details about the type, size, orientation, and location of the breakpoints (Fig. S6).
-For example, the glocal alignment that supports a deletion breakpoint contains two local 1-monotonic alignments to the reference.
+A glocal alignment (combination of local and global alignment) was constructed from these local alignments49.
+We used that alignment as the basis for reporting the existence of breakpoints and details about the type, size, orientation, and location of the breakpoints (Fig. S11).
+For example, the glocal alignment that supports a deletion breakpoint contains two local 1-monotonic alignments to the reference50.
 The gap between the end position of the first alignment and the start position of the second alignment corresponds to the size of the deletion, while the bases shared by both alignments correspond to breakpoint homology.

 Defining breakpoints from AGE alignments